Yogananda2002/AutoAudit360/README.md

 - See all uploaded images with thumbnails, filename, upload time
 - React.js with Axios, styled for usability

+## AI Object Detection

+Each uploaded image is automatically analyzed with a Hugging Face DETR object detection model.
+Detected objects are listed in the dashboard for quick compliance review.

 ---
 ## Authors